-Check the black ground cable that runs from the battery to the frame on your Toro.
+Check the black ground cable that runs from the battery to the frame on your mower.
 It must make good contact and be free of corrosion.

 You also need to check the ground from the solenoid.
 A 3-post solenoid is self-grounded.

 SOLUTION: Replace a damaged ground cable.
 Remove any corrosion found for the grounds from the battery and the starter solenoid.

 Bad Starter Solenoid